pchemguy/spec-kit/templates/decompose/capabilities.md

     - **Implementation constraint** — the aspect constrains implementation choices, compatibility, validation, or quality expectations but does not imply a separable workstream.
     - **No distinct implementation implication** — the aspect does not materially affect implementation structure.

+The LLM MUST evaluate independently each:

+- distinct NFFF aspect;
+- each explicitly stated or strongly implied alternative of the same NFFF aspect;

-A NFFF aspect MUST NOT be absorbed into a core user capability anchor when it is classified as:
+A NFFF aspect or alternative MUST become a dedicated capability anchor when it is classified as:

 - `Capability-relevant aspect`; or
 - both `Cross-cutting constraint` and `Implementation workstream`.

-Distinct NFFF aspects and distinct alternatives of the same aspect MUST be evaluated independently and represented by dedicated capability anchors when they materially differ in user-visible behavior or experience under the **Non-Functional and Form-Factor Aspect Taxonomy**.
+A NFFF aspect or alternative MUST NOT be absorbed into a core user capability anchor when it meets either of the conditions above.

-The LLM MUST NOT collapse materially distinct NFFF alternatives into a single generic capability anchor merely because they belong to the same taxonomy category, support the same core user capability, or share implementation components.
+The LLM MUST NOT collapse distinct NFFF aspects or alternatives into a single generic capability anchor merely because they belong to the same taxonomy category, support the same core user capability, or share implementation components.

 The LLM MUST prefer explicit NFFF aspect capability anchors over hiding NFFF aspect concerns inside broad domain capability anchors.